Financial Instrument Data Platform

 Staging

 Edits go through a staging layer before they reach the canonical record.
 Each staged revision is bound to a single rating transaction — the record stays Active throughout, and multiple analysts can stage changes to the same instrument without colliding.
-Two design decisions anchor the experience:

 Staging flow: canonical live record branches into transaction-bound staged records that merge on approval